Everything you need to know about Biogas

 These include heat generation, transport, electricity, carbon reduction and the development of bioresources.

 Heat represents one of the hardest sectors to decarbonise in the UK.
 The entire energy network has been built to suit fossil fuels, from gas transmission to domestic boilers.
-As a result, only biomethane can act as a direct substitution for fossil natural gas, according to ADBA.
+ADBA suggests that only biomethane can directly replace fossil natural gas.

 UK government heat network